MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/advanced-concepts/using-the-windows-device-portal.md

 To stop the trace, select the stop link.
 Stay on this page until the trace file has completed downloading.

 Captured ETL files can be opened for analysis in [Windows Performance Analyzer](/previous-versions/windows/it-pro/windows-8.1-and-8/hh448170(v=win.10)).

+For a more in-depth look at performance tracing, see the [HoloLens performance tracing how to](../advanced-concepts/hololens-performance-tracing-howto.md).

 ### Processes